catalyst-cooperative/pudl/docs/dev/existing_data_updates.rst

 which version has been integrated into PUDL ("final" vs. "provisional").
 This column also shows when data are derived from monthly updates ("monthly_update") or contain incomplete year-to-date data ("incremental_ytd").
-Annual EIA data is updated first when early release data is published, and then again when final data is released.
+Annual EIA data is updated first when early release data is published (around June-July), and then again when final data is released (around September-October).

 FERC publishes form submissions on a rolling basis meaning there is no official date that the data are considered final or complete.
 To figure out when the data are